1. Is the degree available for students from every country?

 4. Do other universities accept credit transfers from University of the People?

 Yes.
-UoPeople has a partnership, for example, with the University of California, Berkeley (UC Berkeley), whereby UC Berkeley will consider qualified, top-performing UoPeople Associate’s degree graduates, who wish to transfer to complete a Bachelor’s degree at Berkeley.
+For example, UoPeople has a partnership with New York University.
+New York University will consider qualified, top-performing students who have studied for at least one year at UoPeople to apply for admission to NYU Abu Dhabi.
 This recognition is the ultimate endorsement of the value of our degrees and it offers a great opportunity for our students.
-UoPeople graduates have been known to be accepted into Master’s degree programs at universities around the world too.
+UoPeople graduates are typically accepted into Master’s degree programs at universities worldwide.
 Students who wish to transfer their UoPeople graduate credits to another institution are required to discuss this with the receiving institution as the transferability of credits earned at UoPeople is at the complete discretion of the institution to which students may seek to transfer.

 5. How many students will be accepted?